-Here is the text of those statements:
+Here is the text of the latest letter:

 The truly horrific event that occurred on this flight has elicited many responses from all of us: outrage, anger, disappointment.
 I share all of those sentiments, and one above all: my deepest apologies for what happened.
 Like you, I continue to be disturbed by what happened on this flight and I deeply apologize to the customer forcibly removed and to all the customers aboard.
 No one should ever be mistreated this way.